rithya-cheng/100-Days-of-Python-Coding/README.md

 Day 04 - Rock, Paper, Scissors:

 A Traditional rock, paper, scissors game.
 But now, you play with the program system.
 You choose a choice rock, paper or scissor.
 See if you can win this game.

+Day 05 - Password Generator:

+A Program that generate password for you.
+You can choose your own random password by input how many characters you want to have in letters, symbols and numbers.
+Then, the program will generate a random password for you.